 You Need to Know: Most Get Pitocin Right After Birth

 The most common source of postpartum bleeding originates from the place in a woman’s uterus where the placenta was attached.
-Once the placenta is delivered, the uterus should contract down and feel like a firm grapefruit.
+During the third stage of labor, once the placenta is delivered, the uterus should contract down and feel like a firm grapefruit.

 If this does not happen, it is called uterine atony or what my midwife refers to as a “boggy uterus”.
 At this point, excessive bleeding is likely to occur from the wound where the placenta once was.

-Pitocin®, a synthetic form of oxytocin, is routinely given to women immediately following birth to ensure the uterus stays firm and contracted down, allowing for only minimal bleeding.
+Pitocin®, a synthetic form of oxytocin, is routinely given to women immediately following birth, during the third stage of labor, to ensure the uterus stays firm and contracted down, allowing for only minimal bleeding.

 How Do Care Providers Handle Postpartum Hemorrhage?

 There are two schools of thought in regards to preventing and treating postpartum hemorrhage (PPH).
 Which school of thought does your care provider follow?

 With active management care providers…

 - administer medications such as Pitocin to all women